 What are assets and earnings?

-Earnings are the income the company makes from the sale of its service or products and the assets are the physical property of the company (commercial buildings, machines etc).
+Earnings are the company’s income from the sale of its service or products, and the assets are the physical property of the company (commercial buildings, machines, etc.).

-The reason a corporation chooses to sell shares of a company is to bring in additional revenue to invest in further production and income.
+A corporation chooses to sell shares of a company to bring in additional revenue to invest in further production and income.

 The company makes money when it sells shares of stock.
 Companies use this money when they are small and trying to grow or when they are larger and attempting to expand.
-The company may later elect to buy its shares back, continue to sell more, or stop selling completely.
+The company may later elect to repurchase its shares, continue to sell more, or stop selling completely.

 What Is The Market?

 Each market sells stock from different companies.
-Certain companies are in the NASDAQ, some are in the NYSE, etc.
+For example, certain companies are in the NASDAQ, and some are in the NYSE, etc.

-The majority of stock trading is done online while a few trades are done on the floor of the physical market.
+The majority of stock trading is done online, while a few trades are made on the floor of the physical market.
 The floor of the physical market is the place you see people running around while on their phones.
 They constantly are looking up at the televisions that show the current stock prices.

 These are brokers making purchases for their clients.
 However, with the age of the internet, it’s extremely convenient and reliable to make your purchases online as an alternative.